getify/You-Dont-Know-JS/up & going/ch2.md

 typeof foo.bar;		// "string"
 ```

-Again, *function*s are `objects` -- in this case `typeof` strangely gives `"function"` implying top-level status -- and can thus have properties, but you typically will not use function object properties broadly, just in limited cases.
+Again, *function*s are a subtype of `objects` -- in this case `typeof` gives `"function"` implying top-level status -- and can thus have properties, but you typically will only use function object properties (like `foo.bar`) in limited cases.

 **Note:** For more information on JS values and their types, see the first two chapters of the *"Types & Grammar"* title of this book series.

 ### Built-in Type Methods

-The built-in types and sub-types we've just discussed have built-in behaviors exposed as properties and methods that are quite powerful and useful.
+The built-in types and subtypes we've just discussed have built-in behaviors exposed as properties and methods that are quite powerful and useful.

 For example: